egeloen/ivory-serializer/doc/mapping/reference.md

 at the next depth level (for example if a property value is an array or an object), the serializer will stop.

 In addition to this explanation, the serializer stops differently according to the last data (de)-serialized.
 If the last data is a scalar or object, it stops with `null`, if the data is an array, it stops with an array.

+Finally, using max depth requires to use a context which is documented [here](/doc/context.md).
+If you don't use it, the max depth is ignored.

 ## Since